UVA vs. UVB: Was ist der Unterschied und warum ist er für deine Hautpflege entscheidend?

 UVA – The neglected danger

-UVA rays have a longer wavelength and penetrate deeper into the skin, down to the dermis .
+UVA rays have a longer wavelength and penetrate deeper into the skin, reaching the dermis .
 There they cause:

 While UV B rays mainly cause sunburn and skin cancer , UV A rays penetrate deeper into the skin and are primarily noticeable through premature skin aging and hyperpigmentation .

-However, UVA rays also contribute approximately 15% to sunburn (especially in skin type I), and long-term exposure also contributes to the risk of skin cancer [1,2].
-UVA rays also cause free radicals and inhibit immune cells [3].
+UVB rays are more energetic and dangerous.
+However, UVA rays are also responsible for approximately 15% of sunburns (especially in skin type I), and the cumulative effect of long-term exposure also contributes to the risk of skin cancer [1,2].
+UVA rays also generate free radicals and inhibit immune cells [3].

-While UVB rays are hardly present in our latitudes in winter , UVA intensity fluctuates less dependent on season, time of day, geography, and altitude [4].
-UVA rays are given very little weight in the UV index, so it is primarily an indicator of UVB strength.
+While UVB rays are hardly present in our latitudes during winter , UVA intensity fluctuates. less dependent on season, time of day, geography and altitude [4].
+UVA rays are only very slightly weighted in the UV index, so that it is mainly an indicator of UVB strength.

-Intensity-stable exposure is the main cause of cumulative skin aging due to light.
+Constant light exposure is the main cause of cumulative skin aging .

 --> See also blog article " Why sun protection in winter too? "

 🔍 The determination of the UVA protection factor is not as internationally standardized as the SPF (sun protection factor), which primarily indicates protection against UVB radiation .
-While SPF is well communicated in most products, UVA protection is often not stated or is minimal .
+While SPF is clearly communicated in most products, UVA protection is often not specified or is minimal .

-🇪🇺 In the EU, ISO 24443 is primarily used for UVA protection.
-A measuring device compares the absorption between the UVA and UVB ranges.
-If the absorption in the UVA range is at least 1/3, the test is considered passed.
+🇪🇺 In the EU, ISO 24443 is the primary standard used for UVA protection.
+A measuring device is used to compare the absorption between the UVA and UVB ranges.
+If the absorption in the UVA range is at least one-third, the test is considered passed.

-There are also different standards for indicating UVA protection:
+There are also different standards for specifying UVA protection:

-UVA-PF (UVA Protection Factor) , PA rating (e.g. PA++++) or the UVA label in a circle can provide clues – but only brands that explicitly state the UVA-PF offer real transparency.
+UVA-PF (UVA Protection Factor) , PA rating (e.g. PA++++) or the UVA label in a circle can provide clues – but only brands that explicitly state the UVA-PF offer true transparency.

-Is there a natural protection period for UVA?
-(Analogous to natural UVB protection against sunburn)
+Is there a natural protection time for UVA rays?
+(Similar to the natural UVB protection against sunburn)

-While the natural protection time against UVB rays for most European skin types is approximately 5-20 minutes , a similar value for UVA rays is difficult to determine.
-UVA and UVB rays always occur together in the sun's spectrum, and sunburn occurs before UVA rays have even produced a tan .
+While the natural protection time against UVB rays is approximately 5-20 minutes for most European skin types , determining a similar value for UVA rays is difficult.
+The sun's spectrum always contains both UVA and UVB rays, and sunburn occurs before UVA rays have even produced a tan .

-The most important harmful UVA effect in cosmetics is photoaging .
+The most significant harmful effect of UVA radiation in the cosmetics sector is photoaging .
 However, it only occurs after years of chronic UVA exposure and cannot be determined for ethical and practical reasons.

-Perhaps a more appropriate approach would be to measure the formation of free radicals [5].
+It might be more suitable to measure the formation of free radicals [5].
 However, these are not exclusively triggered by UVA rays.

 When should you pay particular attention to UVA protection?

 Or if you simply want to use the most effective skincare product to prevent unnecessary skin aging.
-Happy aging is also possible without preventable signs of deterioration.
+Happy aging is possible without avoidable signs of deterioration.
 It's not just about appearance, but also about a healthy skin barrier.

 Approved UV filters with high UVA protection:

-One or more should be found in your sunscreen:
+One or more of the following ingredients should be found in your sunscreen:

 As well as broadband filters: